William H. Sutphin: Early life and career

-He was born on August 30, 1887, in Browntown, New Jersey and attended the public schools of Matawan, New Jersey.
-He attended the Woods Business College in Brooklyn and attended the officers training camp at Plattsburgh, New York in 1915.
+He was born on August 30, 1887, in the Browntown section of Old Bridge Township, New Jersey, and attended the public schools of Matawan, New Jersey.
+He attended the Woods Business College in Brooklyn and attended the officers training camp at Plattsburgh, New York, in 1915.

-He was Mayor of Matawan, New Jersey from 1915–1916 and 1921–1926.
+He was Mayor of Matawan, New Jersey, from 1915 to 1916 and again from 1921 to 1926.
 He served on the United States-Mexico border in 1916 (see Pancho Villa Expedition) with B Troop, First Squadron, New Jersey Cavalry.

 During World War I he served in France from December 1917 to May 1919 and was discharged as captain in the Air Service.
 He was a factory representative for asphalt roofing from 1920 to 1931.

 U.S. House of Representatives

 Sutphin was elected as a Democrat to the Seventy-second Congress and to the five succeeding Congresses (March 4, 1931–January 3, 1943).
 He was an unsuccessful candidate for reelection in 1942 to the Seventy-eighth Congress.